epadam/CNN_AV1/README.md

 # CNN_AV1
-A CNN based AV1 encoder for intra frame encoding
+A CNN based AV1 intra encoder

 Detailed description of the concept and implementation can be found here : https://cnn-av1-intra-encoder.readthedocs.io/en/latest/index.html